We Need to Move to the Cloud…Now What?

 There are countless choices to be made throughout this process.
 Some are obvious, and some less so.
 There are bandwidth and connection selections, as well as choices around database requirements and management practices.
 There’s also a potential requirement for API or other code rewrites to accommodate the policies or choice of infrastructure your cloud provider is using.
 It’s important to determine this upfront, as an unplanned scripting rewrite in the middle of migration can add days or weeks to what is often an already compact schedule with little wiggle room.

-For many businesses, these choices are further complicated by the simple reality that there is typically a significant skills gap in IT today when it comes to cloud-native application development as well as hybrid cloud, private cloud, and multi-cloud operations.
+For many businesses, these choices are further complicated by the simple reality that there is typically a significant skills gap in IT today when it comes to cloud-native application development as well as hybrid cloud, private cloud, and multi-cloud platform operations.
 If this is the case for your organization, you will want to make sure that your cloud provider has deep expertise in cloud technologies, processes and architectures that you can leverage to augment your in-house knowledge.
 Skilled cloud specialists can help provide valuable clarity about the migration process by conducting readiness audits, facilitating migration plans, and analyzing the cloud’s impact on your business.

-There’s no doubt that migrating to the cloud can feel like an intimidating process.
+There’s no doubt that migrating to a cloud environment can feel like an intimidating process.
 But starting off on the right foot — with a thorough migration assessment — lays down the foundation for a smooth migration process.
 Once you know where you want to go, it’s much easier to determine how you are going to get there.